aixcc-public/crs-sandbox/README.md

 rejected as duplicates.
 During phase 2, however, **duplicate submissions will not be rejected** in order to facilitate rapid CRS testing.
 We may turn rejection back on towards the end of phase 2.

-By modifying [cp_config/cp_config.yaml](./cp_config/cp_config.yaml), competitors can change the CPs presented to their CRS during phase 2.

 <https://github.com/aixcc-sc/crs-sandbox/assets/165228747/771850a7-7019-4199-aa3f-c705bcffe37d>